apolopena/gitpod-laravel-starter/README.md

 You can generate a `CHANGELOG.md` by running the command:
 `rake changelog`
 Currently generating a changelog can only be done when the workspace is built for the first time.
 See [here](https://github.com/apolopena/gitpod-laravel8-starter/issues/57) for more details.
 See [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator) for documentation.
-Please note any options you may need to pass in can be passed in through the rake command: `rake changelog`.

 ### Setting up an Access Token for github-changelog-generator